Click here to bookmark this page

 Fraud risks related to cryptocurrencies are the number one risk of new technologies

-London – Adversarial social media activity was a relevant factor in 27% of significant incidents suffered by global businesses in the last 12 months, according to data from the latest Global Fraud and Risk Report released today by Kroll, a division of Duff & Phelps, the global leader in risk mitigation, investigations, compliance, cyber resilience, security and incident response solutions.
+London – Adversarial social media activity was a relevant factor in 27% of significant incidents suffered by global businesses in the last 12 months, according to data from the latest Global Fraud and Risk Report released today by Kroll, the global leader in risk mitigation, investigations, compliance, cyber resilience, security and incident response solutions.
 Almost two-thirds (63%) of the global business leaders surveyed cited social media as a significant priority when developing a defense strategy for their organizations.
 The report reveals that firms now face an even wider risk landscape, as organizations seek to tackle emerging digital threats and deal with complex reputational and regulatory issues.

 Kroll’s annual Global Fraud and Risk Report, with research conducted by Forrester Consulting, examines the current global risk landscape and analyzes the biggest risks facing global companies and the steps being taken to prevent, detect and respond to daily threats.

 The most common risk, suffered by 39% of businesses, is leaks of internal information, highlighting the growing internal threat to intellectual property, trade secrets and other confidential information.
 In last year’s survey, information theft, loss or attack was the most prevalent type of fraud experienced for the first time in ten years, with 29% of respondents reporting being affected by this type of incident.

 Data theft and reputational damage caused by third-party relationships was next on the list of significant incidents, with 29% of respondents affected this year.
 External fraud was also a significant issue, at 28%.